daid/SeriousProton/README.md

 SeriousProton
 =============

-C++ game engine coded on top of SFML from scratch.
+C++ game engine coded on top of [SDL2](https://libsdl.org/) from scratch.
 There will be dragons and undocumented stuff in here.

 ## Master server